 2. You agree to supervise and support the assigned student in local administrative matters with finding accommodation and possibly with recreational activities.

 3. We highly recommend integrating Ph.D. students into the project although this is not mandatory.
 Ph.D. students can submit project proposals themselves if they can produce a letter of support from their supervisor.
-Please fill in the Letter of Support for Participation (you find it in the portal), upload it and submit it via E-Mail.
+Please fill in the Letter of Support for Participation (you find it in the portal), upload it and submit it via email.

 Please submit your internship offer to our database.
 By submitting the offer you confirm that the offer can be be forwarded to the interested applicants.

-Find more Information about submitting the offer under Submit an internship offer now!
+Find more Information about submitting the offer under Portal for internship Providers!

 • RISE Worldwide is a program for undergraduate students enrolled at a German university.
 Students may apply as early as their second semester at a university (and would then join your team in between their third and fourth semester).